"ENGLAND AND SAINT GEORGE!"

 King Henry V of England invaded France in 1415 with the proclaimed intention of snatching the crown of France from the brow of the sick and feeble Charles VI.
 Though he was probably sincere enough in his desire to gain the French crown, Henry's immediate objectives were more prosaic.
-A successful foreign war would strengthen his position at home and bring valuable territories under his authority.
-War also offered the fair prospect of taking noble prisoners who would pay ransoms, and it might also prove possible to extort money from the French King as the price of peace.
+A successful foreign war would strengthen his political position in England and bring valuable territories under his authority.
+War also offered the prospect of taking noble prisoners who would pay ransoms, and it might also prove possible to extort money from the French King as the price of peace.

 The army of Henry V had no fixed organization.
 Soldiers mustered under the command of the great nobles, whose banners served in effect as company and regimental colors.
-The closest thing to a national flag was the royal banner, which marked the King's own position on the battlefield.
+The closest equivalents to a national flag, borne by selected knights, were the banner of St. George and the royal banner, the latter marking the King's own position on the battlefield.
 Reflecting Henry's claim to the French crown, it displayed the arms of France quartered with those of England.
+The Banner of St. George could be either square or swallowtailed.

 King Henry V